eignatiev/IrregularVerbs/README.md

 # IrregularVerbs
-English Irregular Verbs training Android application written on Kivy (Eng-Rus/Rus-Eng)
+English Irregular Verbs training (Eng-Rus/Rus-Eng) Android application written with the Kivy framework (https://kivy.org/) Kivy istallation is required to run the application